CouchCMS/Documentation/src/contents/tags-reference/excerpthtml.md

 ### ignore

 The HTML elements to weed out of the excerpt.
-For example, you might not want to have any images in the excerpt.<br/>
+For example, you might not want to have any images in the excerpt.
 If you wish to ignore multiple tags, separate the tagnames by using comma e.g.

 ```